Melanie Beres, PhD

 Ko Tarn Felton ahau

 Ko Ngati Paoa, rātou Ko Ngati Whanaunga Ko Aerani ōku iwi

 Growing up in an eclectic whānau fostered my deep passion for advocating for people’s rights to feel safe, nurtured and supported within their communities.
 A career in the community development sector helped continue this passion and have spent the last 20 years addressing local needs, and collaborating with whānau and communities.

 I am excited to be part of the team at the Centre Coordinator for Te Whare Tāwharau and I look forward to helping to create a centre that is focused on supporting and advocating for people who need sound advice and a caring hand.

-When I am not buried in assignments and advocating, I love to keep it real, throw myself into nature and embrace the elements with my new puppy Blue.
+When I am not buried in assignments and advocating, I love to keep it real, throw myself into nature and embrace the elements with my puppy Blue.

 (03) 479 3795

 Hey my name is Jordan and I’m the Volunteer Coordinator here at Te Whare Tāwharau.

 While studying Sociology and Gender Studies here at Otago I spent my time volunteering both at OUSA's Queer Support and Rape Crisis Dunedin.
 The skills I've learned from those experiences along with two summers at camp in Texas, USA have given me a passion for empowering people and I am excited to do my part in making our campus safer for everyone.